sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

 To run rails we need a database and a JavaScript interpreter.
 The secondhand development environment is using *SQLite3*.
 As JavaScript interpreter we use *node.js*.

     sudo apt-get install sqlite3 libsqlite3-dev nodejs

-## Install git

-Secondhand is managed in a Git repository.
-We install Git with

-    sudo apt-get install git

 ## Clone Secondhand from github